dormfood/MojitoQuickStartGuide/guides/04_mvc.md

-The example model below shows you the basic skeleton, which as you can see is similar to the controller:  a `YUI.add` statement to register the model, a namespace statement, and a `requires` array for requiring dependencies.
+The example model below shows you the basic skeleton, which as you can see is similar to the controller:  a `YUI.add` statement to register the model, a `namespace` statement, and a `requires` array for requiring dependencies.

 `mojits/{mojit_name}/models/{model_name}.{affinity}.js`

     YUI.add('{mojit_name}Model{Model_name}', function(Y, NAME) {
       // Models must register themselves in the
       // Namespace for models
       Y.namespace('mojito.models')[NAME] = {
         // Optional init() method is given the
         // mojit configuration information.
         init: function(config) {
           this.config = config;
         },
         // Model methods ideally are asynchronous, and
         // thus need some way of notifying the caller
         // when the method is done.
         someMethod: function(foo, bar, callback) {
           // ... get some data ...
           callback(data);
         }
       };
-     // The requires array list the YUI module dependencies }, '0.0.1', { requires:[] });
+       // The requires array list the YUI module dependencies.
+    }, '0.0.1', { requires:[] });